benmoran56/esper/README.rst

 What's New
 ----------
+**0.9.5** - A new method was added: *World.components_for_entity* which returns a tuple of all
+            *Components* that are assigned to an *Entity*.
+This is probably not useful within standard *Processor* logic, but could be useful for serializing a specific *Entity's* state.
+For example: saving player status to disk, or passing to another scene in your game that might have a separate *World*.
+You can recreate the *Entity* using these exported *Component* instances.
+            In addition to the new method, the behavior of the *World.component_for_entity* method has changed slightly.
+It will not raise a *KeyError* if the *Entity* ID doesn't exist, instead of passing silently.

 **0.9.4** - A new method was added: *World.has_component* which returns a Boolean (True/False).
             This is mostly a simple convenience method to make writing some types of logic in